everscale-actions/tonos-se/README.md

 tonos-se restart
 ```

-### Configuring version
+### Configuring usage version

-> Warning: use these configuration parameters if you understand what you do
+> Warning: use this configuration parameter if you understand what you do

 We thought it would be convenient to use as the same version for our application packs as ton-node.
 So after publishing a new version of application pack you might deside upgrade your current version to a new one.
 Available versions could be found here [ton-actions/tonos-se-binaries](https://github.com/ton-actions/tonos-se-binaries)